What is atypical odontalgia?

 Does this sound like you?
 Have you had a filling, or a root canal done and weeks, months or years later you still have a dull constant pain that does not improve with pain medications?
 Over time the pain gets unbearable or frustrating, leading to multiple different dentist or doctor visits.
 At times a root canal, in an effort to help with your pain, is performed with limited to no improvement.

 Additionally, a retreat or apical root surgery is performed (apicectomy) with no change in symptoms.
 Then, the tooth gets extracted or several adjacent teeth get root canals followed by extraction.
 It sounds like a jumbled mess.
-You may also have been told that the reason is you’re missing teeth, so an implant is placed.
+You may also have been told that the reason is your missing teeth, so an implant is placed.
 But the pain gets worse and sometimes that tooth is removed again.
 The more work you get done in that area, the more your pain level increases over time.
 While you continue to search for an answer and hit a wall.

 How do you treat atypical odontalgia?